rubenavaldez/Bamazon/README.md

 Begin by hosting your MySQL

-  // You host ip; if not localhost
+  // Your host ip; if not localhost
     host: localhost

     // Your port; if not 3306